codatio/codat-docs/docs/enterprise/tech-implementation/consent/lifecyle.md

 Codat recommends that each customer grants access to all data during their 1st integration setup, but only relevant data will be pulled into Codat based on the use-case.

-This allows Codat to have access to all data from the 1st connection, but will only pull relevant data based on the specific use-case.
+This means Codat will initially only pull relevant data for that first use-case, but can later pull data for a second use-cases without requiring the customer to re-authenticate.

 E.g. I connect my Xero via a Dashboard customer journey.
 I grant access to all data within my Xero account - but you only pull data-types that are relevant for the Dashboard product as that is all the user has provided consent for.
 #### An existing customer wants to add integration package(s) for existing product